• Guides

 .<top>_remotes_DO_NOT_HAND_MODIFY/source/include/v_ip_ate

-You can get a handle on the top-level remotes dir via the helper Origen.app.remotes_dir
+You can get a handle on the top-level remotes dir via the helper Origen.app.remotes_dir, as shown in this example:

 data = File.read("#{Origen.app.remotes_dir}/source/include/v_ip_ate")